Sparsity-driven weighted ensemble classifier: Conclusion

 \section{Conclusion}

-In this article, a novel sparsity driven ensemble classifier method has been presented.
-Efficient and accurate solution for original cost function (hard to minimize, non-convex, and non-differentiable) has been developed.
-Proposed solution uses a novel convex relaxation technique for sign function, and a novel adaptive log-sum-exp approximation that reduces numerical overflows.
-SDWEC has been compared with other ensemble methods in well-known UCI datasets and NSL-KDD dataset.
-By tuning parameters of SDWEC, a more sparse ensemble--thus, better testing time-- can be obtained with a small decrease in accuracy.
+In this article, a novel sparsity driven ensemble classifier method, SDWEC, has been presented.
+An efficient and accurate solution for original cost function (hard to minimize, non-convex, and non-differentiable) has been developed.
+A novel convex relaxation technique for \textit{sign} function, and a novel adaptive \textit{log-sum-exp} approximation for the approximation of \textit{max} function that reduces numerical overflows are proposed.
+Computational complexity of SDWEC has been investigated theoretically and experimentally.
+SDWEC training has a linear computational complexity in number of classifier used ($l$), number of instances in the validation dataset ($m$), and number of algorithm iterations ($k$).
+SDWEC has been compared with other ensemble methods in well-known UCI and NSL-KDD datasets.
+According to the experiments, SDWEC decreases number of classifiers used in ensemble without significant loss of accuracy.
+By tuning parameters of SDWEC, a more sparse ensemble --thus, better testing time-- can be obtained with a small decrease in accuracy.